Ashlie-G/T1A3_2/Documents/AshlieGray_T1A3/README.md

 When the user has finished, they can exit this menu, which loops back to the main, where they can log out of the app.

 ### Error Handling

-- how errors will be handled by the application and displayed to the user As this app is largely based on user input, this leaves room for errors.
+As this app is largely based on user input, this leaves room for errors.
 All input is required, nothing can be left empty.
 The user is presented with a 'value required' message if no input is received.
 If in correct data types are entered, for example when the app is expecting numbers, like in the log feature, an error message will appear stating that the value entered cannot be converted, so number will need to be inputted to move forward.